Geji-91/Google-Translate-Image-Extension/README.md

 ## Implementation Notes

 Currently, this tool will only be available as a Chrome test extension from this repo.
 Eventually, I hope to make this into a legitimate extension or to pressure Google to make its own access of Google Translate more convienient, but that is a long term goal.
+Right now you can choose whether to open google translate in a new tab or the same tab in the code itself.
+Eventually I'll add an extension dropdown to hold this and other settings.

 ## Running this extension